Khandala Hill Station and Bhaja and Karla Rock-cut Buddhist Caves

-Khandala is a hill station is near Lonavala hill station in Maharashtra state, India.
+Khandala is a hill station near to Lonavala hill station in Maharashtra state, India.

 Khandala hill station is located on the Bhor Ghat, which lies in between the Konkan plains and the Deccan Plateau.